Paul Spadafora: Comeback

 Despite his troubles outside the ring, Spadafora repeatedly expressed his intention to return to the ring.
 In November 2006 he returned after a 32-month layoff to stop Jesus Francisco Zepeda in round five at the Avalon Hotel in Erie, Pennsylvania.

 On April 25, 2008, again in Erie, Spadafora returned to the ring to fight Shad Howard.
-Spadafora repeatedly connected with sharp jabs and combinations enroute to an 80–72 unanimous decision.
+Spadafora repeatedly connected with sharp jabs and combinations en route to an 80–72 unanimous decision.

 In 2010 he defeated Italian boxer Ivan Fiorletta by knockout.
 In August 2012 he defeated Humberto Toledo.

 On April 6, 2013, Spadafora defeated Robert Franckel for the NABF Super Lightweight Championship.

 Spadafora suffered the only loss of his career on November 30, 2013, losing to Johan Pérez by majority decision to lose the WBA Light Welterweight title.

 Retirement

 Paul Spadafora retired from boxing following his 2014 fight with Héctor Velázquez.

 In April 2016, Spadafora was charged with assault for an altercation with a woman outside of Redstone Tavern in Crafton, Pennsylvania, and was sentenced to anger management classes.

 In December 2016, Spadafora was arrested after police responded to an altercation where Spadafora was accused of attacking his brother with a knife, stabbing him in the thigh, and kicking his mother in the back.
 In March 2018, Spadafora plead guilty to simple assault, resisting arrest, and terroristic threats, and was sentenced to time served and released on parole.

+In November 2023, Spadafora’s official biography, Fighting Till the End, by Chris Scarnati, was published.
+The book remained on Amazon’s best-seller list for several months.
+A documentary based on the biography is currently in development.

 As of 2024, Paul Spadafora is living in Las Vegas and training boxers in a gym built in his garage.
 In October 2024, Spadafora was hospitalized after being bitten by his pet dog, severing an artery in his left arm.